 In both cases, if the damage arises from events whose causes can with certainty be attributed to the liability of the Company, the procedures provided for in the insurance cover will be followed.

-Lost items found on board vehicles must be handed over to the driver/travelling personnel or to the dedicated company facilities.
+Lost property found on board vehicles must be handed over to the driver/travelling personnel or to the dedicated company structures.

-The Company is not responsible for items left unattended on company vehicles and premises.
+The Company is not liable for objects left unattended in company vehicles and premises.

-Busitalia is in no way bound to find or store the item sought and is also not responsible in the event of failure to find the lost item or partial recovery of the same, or if the item is damaged or does not completely correspond to the condition in which it was left on the vehicle.
+Busitalia is in no way bound to finding or safekeeping any lost property, and is also not liable in the event of failure to find any lost property or its partial finding, if the object is damaged or does not fully correspond to the condition in which it was left in the vehicles.

-The service is of a commercial nature and does not replace the provisions of current legislation concerning the recovery of lost property (Codice Civile Art.
-927 et seq.)
+The service is of a commercial nature and does not replace the provisions of current legislation concerning the recovery of lost property (Civil code Art.
+927 et seq.).

 Any legal action in any way related to the aforementioned Transport Conditions shall be filed or continued in the court located in the plaintiff's municipality of residence.

-All intellectual property rights relating to Busitalia and Subsidiaries services belong exclusively to Busitalia, which shall retain ownership thereof even after termination of the contract.
-The purchase of Busitalia services does not grant passengers any right of use and/or licence with respect to the intellectual property relating to the Company's services.
+All intellectual property rights relating to Busitalia and its Subsidiaries's services belong exclusively to Busitalia, which shall retain ownership thereof even after termination of the contract.
+The purchase of Busitalia's services does not grant passengers any right of use and/or licence with respect to the intellectual property relating to the Company's services.

 For the purposes of this paragraph, intellectual property shall mean all present and future rights of authorship (copyright), trademarks, distinctive signs, know-how, patents, utility models, inventions, domains, designs, models and any other intellectual and/or industrial property right recognised in any international jurisdiction, including all related applications and registrations and the rights to request the same in connection with Busitalia services.